blbadger/blbadger.github.io/solvable-periodicity.md

 Thus mathematics would be expected to reflect something about the natural world.
 Now if all mathematical problems were solvable, it would not seem that this study was an accurate description of the world around us.
 If a system with axioms as simple as arithmetic could have unsolvable problems, there is hope that even something as historically removed from application as number theory reflects something very important about

-### Addition-only or multiplication-only arithmetics are decidable
+### Addition-only or multiplication-only number theories are decidable

 ### Examples of probably-undecidable number theoretic statements